SAP/ui5-webcomponents/docs/Public Module Imports.md

 ### Fiori package (```@ui5/webcomponents-fiori```)

-The `fiori` package provide essential building blocks, necessary to implement the Fiori UX concept, such as a common header (ShellBar).
+The `fiori` package provides essential building blocks, necessary to implement the Fiori UX concept, such as a common header (ShellBar).

 |      Web Component       |       Tag name       |                       Module import                        |